Bazel client

 build --spawn_strategy=remote --remote_executor=grpc://localhost:50051 --remote_instance_name=main

-This activates Bazel’s remote execution mode and points to the main
+This activates Bazel’s remote execution mode and points to the main remote

-execution server instance at localhost:50051
+execution server instance at localhost:50051.

 You can finally have Bazel to build the example workspace by running: